 I also knew that I wanted to frost this particular cake.
 It’s excellent without frosting, and when you don’t frost it you can serve it for breakfast.
 But there’s something about carrot cake and cream cheese frosting – it’s such a classic combination.

 So I settled on a very simple and easy keto carrot cake that you mix in one bowl and bake in a square 8-inch pan.
 The frosting is very simple too – it’s just cream cheese, vanilla, and a sweetener.

 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps for making this cake:

-I like to use stevia glycerite in this cake.
-Link to the specific product I use is provided in the recipe card below.
+I like to use stevia glycerite in this keto carrot cake.
+The link to the specific product I use is provided in the recipe card below.

 I believe that stevia is safe.
 And although many people object to its taste, the glycerite formulation greatly minimizes the bitter aftertaste.